-Now, let me be clear.
-Cauliflower does not magically turn into rice when you grate it, so don’t expect this to taste like rice.
+Let’s be clear: cauliflower does not magically turn into rice when you grate it, so don’t expect this to taste like rice.
 It’s more about function.
 So if you’re not a big fan of cauliflower to begin with, you probably won’t be a fan of cauliflower rice.
 To make enough for two big servings, start with one large cauliflower.

 Pull off the leaves and break the cauliflower into large florets, then rinse them well.
 Leave them in a colander to let all the moisture drain off or pat them dry with a paper towel.
-If you plan on steaming your cauliflower rice, it’s not super important that the florets are dry, but I think cauliflower rice is best sautéed, so I dry mine well.
+If you plan on steaming your cauliflower rice, it’s not super important that the florets are dry, but if you’re going to sautée, dry it well.

 At this point, you have two options: you can grate your cauliflower florets or you can process them in a food processor.
 Obviously, the food processor is the easier choice.
 Break the florets into smaller pieces, then put half of them in the large bowl of a food processor and pulse until finely chopped, then dump the rice out and pulse the remaining florets.

 Now it’s time to cook your cauliflower rice!
-(You can eat it raw too–raw cauliflower is probably one of my least favorite raw veggies, so I prefer cooking it.)
-Heat a large skillet over medium-high heat and swirl around about a tablespoon of oil to coat the bottom (I like grapeseed or olive oil).
+(You can eat it raw too.)
+Heat a large skillet over medium-high heat and swirl around about a tablespoon of oil to coat the bottom (grapeseed oil and olive oil work well).
 Once the oil has heated, add the rice and cook it for about 5 minutes, or until it’s softened and just beginning to turn golden brown.
 Season with salt and pepper to taste.

 Depending on the plans you have for your cauliflower rice, you can add some chopped onion or minced garlic to the oil before adding the cauliflower, or stir in chopped herbs or fresh lime juice after the rice is done cooking.
 If you prefer to steam your cauliflower rice, you can heat about 2 tablespoons of water or veggie broth in your skillet, add the cauliflower, then cover until tender, about 2 minutes.
 If there’s still liquid in the pan, take off the lid and let it cook off before serving.
 This saves you a few calories because you’re not using oil, but I think the sautéed method is best–the cauliflower flavor mellows a bit and it becomes almost nutty, kind of like brown rice.